Law and Justice: Ideology

 On foreign policy, PiS is Atlanticist and less supportive of European integration than Civic Platform.
-The party is soft eurosceptic and opposes a federal Europe especially the Euro currency.
+The party is soft eurosceptic and opposes a federal Europe, especially the Euro currency.
 In its campaigns, it emphasises that the European Union should "benefit Poland and not the other way around".
 It is a member of the anti-federalist European Conservatives and Reformists Party, having previously been a part of the Alliance for Europe of the Nations and, before that, the European People's Party.
 Although it has some elements of Christian democracy, it is not a Christian democratic party.
-It is positioned on the right wing.